nim-lang/Nim/doc/nimc.md

 to optimize the build for size.
 For example, the following flags can be used when targeting a gcc compiler:

-`--opt:size --passC:-flto --passL:-flto`:option:
+`--opt:size -d:lto -d:strip`:option:

-The `--opt:size`:option: flag instructs Nim to optimize code generation for small size (with the help of the C compiler), the `-flto`:option: flags enable link-time optimization in the compiler and linker.
+The `--opt:size`:option: flag instructs Nim to optimize code generation for small size (with the help of the C compiler), the `-d:lto`:option: flags enable link-time optimization in the compiler and linker, the `-d:strip`:option: strips debug symbols.

 Check the [Cross-compilation] section for instructions on how to compile the program for your target.